 The exemption allows vehicles to stop only for the time necessary to carry out the act of loading or unloading.

-Loading on yellow lines
+Loading or unloading on yellow lines

-Loading or unloading can take place on single or double yellow lines (without kerb markings) for an unlimited time before 11am and after the end of controlled hours or 6.30pm (whichever is earlier).
+Loading or unloading can take place on single or double yellow lines without kerb markings, for an unlimited time before 11am and after the end of controlled hours, or 6.30pm (whichever is earlier).

 Kerb markings mean that a loading ban may apply.
 Loading or unloading is not permitted at any time on yellow lines with double kerb markings.
 Single kerb markings mean that loading or unloading is not permitted at certain times stated on a nearby time plate.